vvscode/docs/docs/sms/sms-rest.md

 ---
 title: REST API
 excerpt: >-
-  The most feature rich API Sinch offers.
-It allows for single messages, scheduled batch send-outs using message templates and more.
+  The most feature rich API that Sinch offers is the SMS REST API.
+Single messages, scheduled batch send-outs, using message templates and more.
 next:
   pages:
     - sms-rest-getting-started